 Google is trying to help them do just that.
 They’re sponsoring an open source initiative to create fast loading, mobile-friendly copies of pages.
 Those are Google AMP pages.
 They’re something you need to know about.
 They also need to be part of your SEO strategy as soon as possible.

 At Accelerate, we have been using AMP for a long time now.
 It was an important step for us and should be an essential step for your business too.
 As a result of our user experience being much higher, we started to see our traffic increasing.
 Our average search positions in Google increased.
 On top of that, user navigability of our website was enhanced for a platform that consists of more than a quarter of our traffic: mobile.
+We have written a comprehensive article on the cost of SEO which we encourage you to read.

 AMP stands for Accelerated Mobile Pages.
 The AMP Project is an open source initiative that is being supported by Google.
 They are one of the thousands of developers, publishers, websites and tech firms collaborating on the project.
 According to the project itself, its aim is to make the web better for all.